Problem Description

 - Press

-F4to open the MetaEditor. - Click New -> Expert Advisor (template) -> Name it "RVI_EA".
+F4to open the MetaEditor. - Click New -> Expert Advisor (template) -> Name it "RVI_Trader".

-- Delete everything in the new file and paste the code above.
+- Delete everything in the new file and paste the code provided above.

 - Press

-F7to Compile.
-Ensure there are no errors. - Go back to the MT4 Terminal.
+F7or click Compile.
+Ensure there are no errors in the "Errors" tab at the bottom. - Return to the main MT4 window.

-- Find "RVI_EA" in the Navigator window under Expert Advisors.
+- Find "RVI_Trader" in the Navigator panel under Expert Advisors.

 - Drag it onto a chart (e.g., EURUSD H1).